Victor Ortiz: Exhibition boxing record

+Bare-knuckle boxing

+In March 2026, Ortiz signed an agreement to compete for BKB Bare Knuckle Boxing.

 Television

 Dancing with the Stars

 Ortiz participated on the sixteenth season of ABC's Dancing with the Stars.
 His professional partner was former So You Think You Can Dance competitor Lindsay Arnold.
 They were the fourth couple to be eliminated on the sixth week of competition.